Lawman (film): Plot synopsis

-Drunken cowhands from the town of Sabbath are shooting up the western town of Bannock.
+In the opening scenes drunken cowhands from the town of Sabbath are shooting up the western town of Bannock.
+An old man is accidentally killed.

-Jared Maddox is Bannock's marshal.
-On the trail of the shooters he rides into Sabbath with the body of Marc Corman one of the cowhands marked for arrest.
-Corman and five others were involved in the reckless killing of an old man, and Maddox has warrants for them.
+On the trail of the shooters Jared Maddox, Bannock's marshal, rides into the town of Sabbath with the body of Marc Corman.
+Corman and five others were involved in the reckless killing and Maddox has warrants for the remaining five.

-Maddox calls on Sabbath's sheriff, Cotton Ryan.
-He demands that the five surrender to him within 24 hours.
-Ryan warns Maddox that the five work for Vincent Bronson, a wealthy cattle rancher, and that he should go back to Bannock and avoid a deadly confrontation.
-Maddox is not frightened and warns they will certainly be killed if they do not surrender.
+Maddox calls on Sabbath's sheriff, Cotton Ryan, and demands that the men surrender to him within 24 hours.
+The sheriff warns Maddox that they work for Vincent Bronson, a wealthy cattle rancher who all but owns Sabbath.
+Maddox is not frightened and coolly warns Ryan he will "kill these men where they stand" if they do not surrender.

-Ryan goes to Vincent Bronson's ranch to inform him of Marshal Maddox's arrival in Sabbath.
-Bronson is unaware of the killing in Bannock but offers cash as compensation.
-Sheriff Ryan explains that Maddox will only accept surrender.
+Ryan goes to Bronson's ranch to inform him of Maddox's arrival in Sabbath.
+Bronson is unaware of the killing in Bannock and offers cash as compensation.
+The Sheriff explains that Maddox cannot be bought.

-Bronson's defiant foreman, Harv Stenbaugh, wants Maddox killed.
-Bronson refuses, insisting on negotiation.
-When that falls through, his men resolve to kill Maddox, an effort which leeds to the final stand off in the Sabbath town square.
-Maddox, who has railed against backshooters is driven to betray his own words in a manner which provokes a profound moral ponderance.
-The action in this film is dry and tersely authentic.There are no pretty cowboys or pretences of morality and the ending has the resolution of a rattle snake bite.
+Bronson's foreman, Harv Stenbaugh, wants Maddox dead but Bronson insists on negotiation.
+When that falls through, his men resolve to kill the marshal; an effort which leads to a dramatic gun fight in Sabbath's main street.